kineticsystem/vscode_ros2/README.md

 }
 ```

 All Python dependencies are stored in the environment variable `PYTHONPATH`.
 Unfortunately, VSCode does not use it.
-To get the list of all libraries, source your project and the type the following bash command:
+To get the list of all libraries, source your project and type the following bash command:

 ```bash
 IFS=:; for path in $PYTHONPATH; do echo "\"$path\","; done